 This is a showcase of Albay's culture and arts marked by exhibits, parades, shows, and sports.

-This is a seaside festival and is the local fishermen's thanksgiving day for a bountiful year.
+This is a seaside festival and a thanksgiving day by local fishermen for a bountiful year.

 Boa-Boahan May 2-Nabua, Camarines Sur